EU Authorized Representative – Find Out What You Need To Know As Brexit Nears

 In this article we look at some of our recent writing about the issue and highlight three recent pieces that have been helpful to companies.

 Two new EU Regulations entered into force on 26th May 2017.
 Regulation (EU) 2017/745 on medical devices (MDR) and Regulation (EU) 2017/746 on in-vitro diagnostics (IVDR) replace the current three Directives, which have been in place since the early 1990s.
-There is a transition period for the implementation of the various elements of the new regulations, with MDR becoming fully operational in May 2020 the IVDR in May 2022.
+There is a transition period for the implementation of the various elements of the new regulations, with MDR becoming fully operational in May 2021 (following the Covid-19 delay) and the IVDR coming into effect in May 2022.

 Does your company currently have an EU Authorised Representative that is based in the United Kingdom?
 If so, your company will have to change EU Authorised Representative very soon to ensure that you have representation with the European Union once the UK leaves the European Union.

 The UK’s impending departure from the EU will necessitate a change in designated EU Authorised Representatives for companies that are currently using a UK based authorised representative at present.
 This will cause considerable upheaval and disruption to companies using such a service.
 The consensus view that Britain will seek to leave using a hard Brexit mechanism means that there is scant hope of companies being able to maintain representation through UK representatives.

 Acorn Regulatory as long standing and experienced EU Authorised Representatives for a wide variety of devices, can help your company and ensure that the transition from a UK based representative to an EU based representative is trouble free.
 Read the full article here.